jlab/fold-grammars/README.txt

 == 1.
 Introduction ==
-This repository contains all necessary files to build various RNA folding pro- grams with the Algebraic Dynamic Programming (ADP) compiler "Bellmans GAP", written by Georg Sauthoff.
+This repository contains all necessary files to build various RNA folding programs with the Algebraic Dynamic Programming (ADP) compiler "Bellmans GAP", written by Georg Sauthoff.
 Currently, there are four different Models / Grammars for RNA secondary structures available:
  - NoDangle